Corporate Services Contact Us

 Table of Contents

 Have you ever been pissed by your boss for making you work beyond fixed hours without any compensation?
-We have all been there and gulp it all for the very reason that we look forward to the dearly monthly salary.
-Now just imagine that there is someone whom you can approach and complain against this behaviour.
+We have all been there and gulp it all for the very reason that we look forward to the ‘dearly’ monthly salary.
+Now, just imagine that there is someone whom you can approach and complain about this behaviour.

-Where there is a right granted under the various labour laws in India, it is usually avoided to be taken up by the traditional courts.
+Where a right is granted under the various labour laws in India, it is usually avoided by the traditional courts.
 There are special labour courts and labour commissioners specifically designated to deal with complaints under labour laws.
-Such authorities are mostly established at district, state and central levels.
+Such authorities are mostly established at the district, state and central levels.

-The blog here gives an idea of how to lodge labour complaint in India based on the applicable laws, jurisdiction of state and district, website, the particular authority, etc. It should be noted that the specific details should be entered carefully and those need to be 100% genuine.
-Since if the same is used to harass the employer or otherwise, things may backfire for the worst.
+The blog here provides an overview of how to lodge a labour complaint in India, including applicable laws, the state and district's jurisdiction, the website, the relevant authority, etc. It should be noted that the specific details should be entered carefully and be 100% genuine.
+If the same is used to harass the employer or otherwise, things may backfire for the worst.

 What Makes a ‘Cause’ for Labour Complaint in India?

-Before jumping with a complaint in the Indian labour court in your district or state, it is better to understand the reasons for which a cause of action arises under labour laws.
-Lack of cause may lead to dismissal of the complaint brought before the labour department.
+Before jumping to a complaint in the Indian labour court in your district or state, it is better to understand the reasons for which a cause of action arises under labour laws.
+A lack of cause may lead to the dismissal of the complaint brought before the labour department.

-• Employer firing from job without any reason in the absence of salary or notice period
+• Employer firing an employee from the job without any reason in the absence of a salary or notice period

 • No payment of wages